Treat Distinctive Scaly Plaques in Thousand Oaks

 There is also erythrodermic psoriasis, a rare and potentially life-threatening form that develops in spotty red sheets that can cover the entire body.
 This type can cause severe pain and itching sensations, as well as cause changes in heart rate and body temperature.

-A related condition is psoriatic arthritis, with inflammation in the body causing joint pain.
+A related condition is psoriatic arthritis, with is inflammation in the body, causing joint pain.
 About one in three patients dealing with skin plaques will also have joint problems, though one does not necessarily cause the other.

-Researchers are continuing their work into determining the causes of psoriasis, but the most current theory is that people suffering from the condition have specific genetic factors triggered by some sort of stimulus, from stress or injury to medications or infection.
+There are many different possible triggers for psoriasis, varying from person to person, so it’s critical to determine what your specific triggers are if you want to cope better with the condition.
+Researchers are continuing their work into determining the causes of psoriasis, but the most current theory is that people suffering from the condition have specific genetic factors triggered by some sort of stimulus, from stress or injury to medications to viral or bacterial infections.
+Alcohol, a poor diet, tight clothing, rough fabrics, certain skincare products, cold temperatures or drastic changes in temperature, and smoking are some other possible triggers.

-In general, anything that taxes the body may trigger initial or subsequent flare-ups.
-Strep throat is a known trigger of guttate psoriasis, in particular.
+In general, anything that taxes the body by lowering immunity or irritating the skin may trigger initial or subsequent flare-ups.
+Strep throat is a known trigger of guttate psoriasis in particular.
 Medical professionals have also theorized that allergies, certain foods, and even changes in the weather can prompt plaques to form.
+Skin injuries–including even small injuries such as a cut, scrape, bug bite–or scratching too much may worsen the condition.

 What Can Be Done About Psoriasis?